Last Updated on February 2, 2020 by Fiona Maclean

 Bar Dining in Style at the Blind Pig:

 Perhaps one of London’s best secrets, you can eat really well and for a fraction of the price in some of the best bars in town.
 It’s a good way to find out more about a venue where you are thinking of spending ‘a big night out’ – go along with a friend, as I did to the Polo bar at the Westbury recently and you can eat and drink well while checking out the service and ambience of the main restaurant.
+In Soho though, cocktail bars can be a bit hit and miss.
+The Blind Pig, in my opinion, is one of the best options out there!

-Whether you just don’t want a full-on meal, or are looking for an informal dining experience, there’s a growing trend for bar dining in London.
+Whether you just don’t want a full-on meal or are looking for an informal dining experience, there’s a growing trend for bar dining in London.
 An OpenTable survey recently uncovered just how popular bar-side dining is.
-Over half of diners would visit a restaurant specifically for their bar menu and a quarter like to try the bar area out before they decided to invest in a meal at a high price restaurant.
+Over half of diners would visit a restaurant specifically for their bar menu and a quarter like to try the bar area out before they decided to invest in a meal at a high priced restaurant.
 Personally, it’s always seemed like a good idea to me, you get a feel for the service and the quality of the food before you actually commit to a formal meal.
 And, if it’s not to your taste, you can move on without any hassle.

 At the Blind Pig, the upstairs bar of Michelin Starred Social Eating House, you can reserve a table.
 It’s perfect, if like me and my friends, no one can decide exactly what time they want to eat.
 You can reserve a table and then pick from food which is perfect for grazing.
 There’s no problem if not everyone is there to start with, just order a few sharing plates and enjoy.
 Although, you might find yourself diverted all too easily by the wonderful cocktails.

-Rather apprehensively, I started with ‘Slap ‘n Pickle’, a gin based cocktail which also includes pickle brine, lemon juice, apricot brandy and Wolfschmitt kummel – an aniseed and cumin based liqueur.
+Rather apprehensively, I started with ‘Slap ‘n Pickle’, a gin-based cocktail which also includes pickle brine, lemon juice, apricot brandy and Wolfschmitt kummel – an aniseed and cumin based liqueur.
 Meanwhile one of my friends was enjoying a ‘Last Tango in Paris’ which came it its own ‘Blind Pig Juice Carton’ and was helpfully labelled 0 of 5 a day.
 The other went for the designated driver option of pink lemonade, which was a delicious mixture of fresh pink grapefruit juice, lemon juice, pomegranate grenadine and ginger beer.
 As she commented, you really didn’t miss the alcohol.

 When it came to picking the food, we pretty much went through the menu and ordered a bit of everything.
 First up, some olives, fat plump and delicious, a pretty jar of hummus with some toasted sourdough and a jar of duck confit with crisps.